Curriculum Offer Overview

 Some students will be offered the opportunity to study for some of the time at local colleges and workplaces.
 The high standards of teaching and guidance in the school mean that a very high proportion of our leavers go onto further education.
 All students are taught for 25 hours a week excluding registration and assembly time.

-All students in KS3 have one dedicated lesson of specific RS provision per fortnight.
-RS is also part of themed days, PORRSCHE lessons and assemblies.
+All students in KS3 have one dedicated lesson of specific Religious Studies provision per fortnight.
+Religious Studies is also part of themed days, PORRSCHE lessons and assemblies.
 Assemblies are held at least once a week and will sometimes include acts of collective worship.
-Parents have the right to withdraw their children from all or part of RS and collective worship and should write to the Headteacher in the first instance.
+Parents have the right to withdraw their children from all or part of Religious Studies and collective worship and should write to the Headteacher in the first instance.

 Sex and Relationships Education